-The Company is a public limited company listed on the Oslo Stock Exchange.
+The Company is a public limited company listed on the Euronext Oslo Stock Exchange.

-In that respect the Company is subject to the corporate governance regulations contained in the Public Limited Companies Act 1997 (asal.), the Securities Trading Act 2007 (vphl), the Stock Exchange Act with regulations (børsreg) and other applicable legislation and regulations, including the NUES recommendations.
+In that respect the Company is subject to the corporate governance regulations contained in the Public Limited Companies Act 1997

+(asal.), the Securities Trading Act 2007 (vphl), the Market Abuse Regulation (MAR) and other applicable legislation and regulations, including the NUES recommendations.